seraogianluca/GIAR/docs/UserManual.md

 ### 2.4 Update Game

 The Administrator user can change the game information.
 He can change the release date, description, platforms, genres and developers.
+A confirmation message displays.

 ![Update Player](./resources/admin-updateGame.gif)

 ### 2.5 Delete Game

 For delete a game, the administrator have to click on the `Delete/Update Game` on the left section.
 Search the game you want to delete.
 Open the information of the game and press the `Delete` button.
+A confirmation message displays.

 ![Delete Player](./resources/admin-deleteGame.gif)